-Lead: 💙 3
+Lead: 🔻 3

-East opens 1NT (13 points and a $4 \cdot 3 \cdot 3 \cdot 3$ pattern).
-West, holding 13 points and a decent Diamond suit, raises that to 3NT without fooling about.
+After North Passes as dealer East opens 1NT (16 points and a $4 \cdot 3 \cdot 3 \cdot 3$ pattern).
+West, holding 10 points and a decent five-card Diamond suit, raises that to 3NT without fooling about.

 Against East's 3NT we are on lead as South.
 The normal thing to do against a No-trump contract is to lead our long suit - in this case that's Hearts.
-Holding a broken suit (one not headed by a three-card sequence) the orthodox lead is the fourth-highest card, the ♥3 in this instance.
+Holding a broken suit (one not headed by a three-card sequence) the orthodox lead is the fourth-highest card, the \forall 3 in this instance.

-Declarer calls for dummy's $\checkmark$ 4 and North agreeably produces the $\checkmark$ K. It would be a bad mistake for partner to withhold that card on the rather fatuous grounds that "I want to make a trick with it later".
+Declarer calls for dummy's \checkmark 4 and North agreeably produces the \checkmark K. It would be a bad mistake for partner to withhold that card on the rather fatuous grounds that "I want to make a trick with it later".
 Bridge is not an I game, it's a we game; defenders have to co-operate.
 Our lead of a low card says, "Let's try to take some tricks in Hearts" and North should do his utmost to achieve that aim.

-Once the $\forall$ K has held North should return our suit (what is the point in trying for tricks elsewhere?)
-The correct card for North to return is the $\forall$ 10 (when holding a doubleton, lead the higher).
+Once the ♥K has held North should return our suit (what is the point in trying for tricks elsewhere?)
+The correct card for North to return is the ♥10 (when holding a doubleton, lead the higher).
 Here it actually doesn't matter which Heart North returns but it's good practice to train ourselves to do the right thing.

-Declarer plays the ♥J on the ♥10 so we win the ♥Q, cash the ♥A and...
+Declarer plays the \checkmark J on the \checkmark 10 so we win the \checkmark Q, cash the \checkmark A and...

-By keeping track of all the Hearts (we must count them) we should realise that both of the remaining cards in the suit (the $\checkmark$ 7 2) are winners.
+By keeping track of all the Hearts (we must count them) we should realize that both of the remaining cards in the suit (the \checkmark 7 2) are winners.
 It is essential for the defenders to count the suit which they lead so that they know whether or not some of these low-ranking cards are masters.

-In this case the defence rapidly cash the first five tricks.
+In this case the defense rapidly cash the first five tricks.
 That's all we can take (declarer has the rest) but that's quite sufficient against 3NT.